nishancm/Data_Science_Portfolio/NLP/Relationship_of_words/README.md

 Program offers user two options.
 If the user provides word in the prompt, program will return n closest words matching the word entered.
 ```
 Enter a word or 'x:y as z:'
-> Brain
+> student
-Brain is similar to {dogs cat pet puppy hound}
+student is similar to {students teacher graduate campus undergraduate}}
 ```
 If the user provide an analogy and a word, program will return a word matching the analogy provided by the user.
 ```
 Enter a word or 'x:y as z:'
 > teacher:school as doctor:
-teacher is to school as doctor is to {woman girl person teenager she}
+teacher is to school as doctor is to {medical school doctors hospital clinic}
 ```

 # the data